I know I just posted a waffle recipe, but I couldn’t resist showing you my latest version: Pumpkin Waffles.

-If I say so myself, these waffles were an unqualified success.
+If I say so myself, these pumpkin waffles were amazing.
 As soon as the batter hit the waffle iron, the tantalizing aroma of pumpkin and spices filled the air, luring my husband to the kitchen.
 He eagerly began eating the first waffles while I continued to cook the rest, grabbing the camera between batches to take the photo you see above.

 Gluten-Free Pumpkin Waffles

-1/2 cup rice flour
+- 1/2 cup rice flour

-3/4 cup sorghum flour
+- 3/4 cup sorghum flour

-2 tablespoons potato starch (or corn starch)
+- 2 tablespoons potato starch or corn starch

-1 tablespoon ground flax seeds
+- 1 tablespoon ground flax seeds

-2 teaspoons baking powder
+- 2 teaspoons baking powder

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-1 1/4 teaspoons cinnamon
+- 1 1/4 teaspoons cinnamon

-1/2 teaspoon freshly-ground nutmeg
+- 1/2 teaspoon freshly-ground nutmeg

-1/2 teaspoon ginger
+- 1/2 teaspoon ginger

-1 large pinch cloves
+- 1 large pinch ground cloves

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-1 tablespoon agave nectar
+- 1 tablespoon agave nectar or maple syrup

-3/4 cup solid-pack canned pumpkin
+- 3/4 cup solid-pack canned pumpkin

-1 1/2 cups soymilk, water, or other non-dairy milk
+- 1 1/2 cups soymilk, water, or other non-dairy milk

-2 tablespoons orange juice
+- 2 tablespoons orange juice

-Mix all ingredients except orange juice and set aside to rest while you heat your waffle iron.
-Once the waffle iron is hot, add the orange juice to the batter and stir.
-Spray the iron lightly with canola oil and follow manufacturer’s directions to make waffles.
+Spray the iron lightly with canola oil (if you know your waffle iron is very non-stick, you can skip this step, but unfortunately most waffle irons do stick.)
+Follow manufacturer’s directions to make waffles.
 (Batter will be very thick; add more orange juice or water if you want a thinner batter.)
 You may need to spray the iron between waffles to avoid sticking.